 Kayak to a Picnic at Huntington Harbor

 Still-water kayaking can be a romantic way to spend a few hours on a sunny Southern California day.
 It's easier to have a conversation while gliding along inland waterways, disturbed only by the occasional wake of a motorboat, than to have to holler over the ocean waves.
-Moseying along side by side in individual kayaks is more conducive to flirting than when you're seated one in front of the other, but if one of you is a much stronger paddler, we recommend a tandem kayak so the weaker paddler doesn't get frustrated trying to keep up.
+Moseying along side-by-side in individual kayaks is more conducive to flirting than when you're seated one in front of the other, but if one of you is a much stronger paddler, it's best to get a tandem kayak so the weaker paddler doesn't get frustrated trying to keep up.

-One of our favorite places to rent kayaks is at Huntington Harbor in Sunset Beach, where there are tiny little pocket beaches where you can pull over and picnic.
+One of the best spots to rent kayaks is at Huntington Harbor in Sunset Beach, where there are tiny little pocket beaches so you can pull over and picnic.

 Shop for Diamonds in the Los Angeles Jewelry District